m4rc1e/Libre-Caslon-Text/docs/2018-10-29-fixing-fontbakery-errors/README.md

 ![](assets/2018-11-08-12-01-13.png)

 It didn't clear up many of these errors, but it did clear up quite a few.
-These were oriented
+These were oriented clockwise, when outer paths should be counter-clockwise (according to [this GlyphsApp Tutorial](https://glyphsapp.com/tutorials/drawing-good-paths) – I can't find )

 ![](assets/parenleft-contour.png)
 ![](assets/braceleft-contour.png)